palesl/ausPH/README.md

 The goal of ausPH is to retrieve data from the [Parliamentary Handbook of the Commonwealth of Australia](https://handbook.aph.gov.au/) and return ready-to-analyse data, formatted as a `tibble`.
-The data relies on the data from the Handbook site, which is still in beta and subject to change and improvement.
+The package relies on the data from the Handbook site, which is still in beta and subject to change and improvement.

 At present, the package contains the following functions: